adamosoftware/Postulate.Orm/README.md

 Postulate is a lightweight code-first ORM made with [Dapper](https://github.com/StackExchange/Dapper) for .NET's `IDbConnection` interface.
 It offers simple, robust CRUD operations, some extras like [change](https://github.com/adamosoftware/Postulate.Orm/wiki/Change-Tracking) and [delete](https://github.com/adamosoftware/Postulate.Orm/wiki/Delete-Tracking) tracking, strong-typed queries, and uniquely (for SQL Server only at the moment) -- a very convenient way to synchronize your model classes to your database.

 Nuget package status:
+- **Postulate.Orm.Core** replaces Postulate.Orm.
+This package is installed automatically by [Postulate.Mvc](https://github.com/adamosoftware/Postulate.Mvc).
+Because this package has only abstract classes, you must in addition install either the **SqlServer** or **MySql** package, described below.
-- **Postulate.Orm** version 0.9.220 targets SQL Server.
+- **Postulate.Orm** version 0.9.220 targets SQL Server [deprecated].
 The Schema Merge feature works for SQL Server only.
 To add MySql support, I started a couple new packages:
 - **Postulate.Orm.SqlServer** now in **beta** uses a new Schema Merge architecture refactored to support MySql, and a new WinForms merge UI app is in progress that will eventually support both SQL Server and MySql.
 - **Postulate.Orm.MySql** now in **alpha** supports CRUD operations, and has no schema merge capability yet.